PhilNel/knowledge-boardgame-assistant/games/nemesis/objectives/objectives-personal.md

 # Personal Objectives

-Category: Core Mechanics - Personal Objectives
+Category: Objectives - Personal Objectives
-Related Systems: Objectives, Cockpit, Coordinates, Heavy Objects, rooms
+Related Systems: Objectives, Cockpit, Coordinates, Heavy Objects, Rooms

 This section details the contents of the Personal Objective cards and provides some insight into these Objectives.